 DfE guidance states that: school staff can search a pupil for any item if the pupil agrees, noting that the ability to give consent may be influenced by the pupil's age or other factors.

-Headteachers and staff authorised by them have a statutory power to search pupils or their possessions without consent where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
-Prohibited items include alcohol and illegal drugs.
-The law says that the person conducting the search may not require the pupil to remove any clothing other than outer clothing.
+Executive Heads, and staff authorised by them, have a statutory power to search pupils or their possessions without consent where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
+Prohibited items include, but are not limited to alcohol, cigarettes/vapes and illegal drugs.
+The law says that the person conducting the search may not require the pupil to remove any clothing other than outer clothing, and no intimate searches must ever be done.
+Please see the Use of Reasonable Force, Searching, Screen and Confiscation Policy.